claiduiuc/CLAID-Website/_services/events.md

 ## Social Events

 Get to know other CLAID members at our social events!
-These include:

 - Study sessions
 - Movie nights